JustinGOSSES/LAGDAL/README.md

 ## Early Results

+Some examples of predictions for lat/longs are below in order they were created.

+There are more `experiments/results_of_tests/experiment_results.json`.

 #### Calling Macrostrat API and then using deterministic & LLM semantic functions to summarize the JSON data results into an easily readable format